dashakrolik/surf-forecast-backend/README.md

 The backend for the application providing an overview of Beach Breaks in Portugal and the weather forecast for them.

+## Deployment

+The application is deployed on https://calm-badlands-88021.herokuapp.com/

 ## To run the application

 Cd into the top folder of the app and run `mvn spring-boot:run`.